situmtech/react-native-wayfinding/README.md

 ## Situm repository

-To allow gradle to compile your Android application, add the Situm artifact repository to the `gradle.properties` file at the root of your project:
+To allow gradle to compile your Android application, add the Situm artifact repository to the `build.gradle` file at the root of your project:

 ```groovy
 buildScript {